Chapter 2 : Power, Potions, and Professors

 That was the last that was said on the subject, as they left the Great Hall to go to their first class.
 Nevertheless, Peter and Remus had given James something to ponder.
 The question was, how was he supposed to use his power when did not know what it was?

 With Potions as her first class of the day, Lily could ignore her frustration with James over his incompetent schedule-distributing.
 She had to remember patience when it came to him being Head Boy, and give him credit for trying.
 Somehow it would end up less frustrating to pretend he was doing a good job; it had to.

 Lily loved the smell of the Potions classroom, even though it would probably be considered disgusting by anyone else’s standards.
 It was the smell of wet stone mixed with a hint of burnt sulphur, and that strange mix brought nothing but comfort to her.
 She looked around at the others in their class—it appeared that a few people had dropped Potions since last year, but Snape, of course, remained, as did half-a-dozen others, including herself and Anna.
 The door opened and boisterous laughter filled the classroom, marking the entry of four more classmates: James, Remus, Peter, and Sirius.
 Lily sighed.
-She was trying to get along properly with James, but it would have been much easier if they didn’t have every
+She was trying to get along properly with James, but it would have been much easier if they didn’t have every class together.